flenniken/statictea/docs/runFunction.md

 # funIf0

 If the condition is 0, return the second parameter, else return the third parameter.
+Return 0 for the else case when there is no third parameter.

-This function is special in a couple of ways.
-It conditionally evaluates it parameters, see [[#conditional-evaluation][Conditional Evaluation]] and when you don't specify an else parameter you use the function without a left hand side or operator.
-This second form is used with a return or warn function because they do not assign a variable.
+The if functions, if0 and if1 are special in a couple of ways, see [[#if-functions][If Functions]]

 ~~~
 if0(condition: int, then: any, optional else: any) any